East Anglian Railway Museum: Coaching Stock

+Freight and other Non Passenger Stock

 Concert by Blur

 On 13 June 2009, alternative rock band Blur performed a concert at the museum, where they had performed their first concert in 1988.
 As in 1988, the band played to around 150 people in a goods shed.
 This concert was their first since 2001 and the first show of their 2009 mini-tour, which was followed by the band headlining at the Glastonbury Festival and performing two concerts in Hyde Park.

 In November 2009, a plaque was erected on the East Anglian Railway Museum by PRS for Music.
 The Heritage Award was a celebration of Blur and the location of their first live performance.